heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 public Flux<TelemetryEvent> telemetry() { ... }
 ```

-Same defaults; the difference is in the policy: use the `suspend` verb instead of `deny` for the deny windows.
+Same defaults.
+The difference is in the policy, use the `suspend` verb instead of `deny` for the deny windows.
 The PDP returns `SUSPEND`, items are silently dropped, the subscription stays open.
 When the policy returns `PERMIT` again, items resume.
 Useful for legacy clients that cannot renegotiate connections, or when revealing the deny condition itself would leak information.

 **Survive deny with explicit transition signals.** The subscription should survive, and the subscriber wants to know about every boundary.